xJustinW/Home-Lab-DNS-Server/README.md

 <b>My Target DNS Query Responses</b>

 Notice that many of the DNS Query Response Records have a new "irregular" address of 0.0.0.0.
 That is because the DNS server is responding to the requests with what many would call a DNS sinkhole address.
-We essentially respond with the address of 0.0.0.0 and send the ads there instead of my PC's address essentially blocking the ads from ever reaching my computer.
+We essentially provide an address of 0.0.0.0 and send the ads there instead of my PC's address essentially blocking the ads from ever reaching my computer.

 <img src="https://i.imgur.com/LuZQx5A.png" height="80%" width="80%" alt="Wireshark 4"/>

 <b>Target DNS Query Response - Answer</b>

 Here are the details (answer) of the query response.
+Notice that the highlighted address is now "sinkhole" address.
+Next, I will dive into the physical and technical setup of the DNS server itself.

 <img src="https://i.imgur.com/MVAe3yA.png" height="80%" width="80%" alt="Wireshark 5"/>